All About Finding Energy Vortex Locations In the US

 Each vortex is then further connected to other vortices through a series of leylines.

-According the Live Science, the way that a vortex connects to a leyline can best be equated to the way a star works with the constellations.
+According to Live Science, the way that a vortex connects to a leyline can best be equated to the way a star works with the constellations.

 When you are selecting which vortex to visit next, remember that there are both marked and unmarked vortices in every state.

 What To Do If You Find a Vortex

-Vortex Hunters can't post sites on private properties or commercial businesses due to privacy regulations and they need as much evidence as they can get to back up the claim in order to verify it.
+Vortex Hunters can't post vortices on private properties or commercial businesses due to privacy.
+They also need as much evidence as they can get to back up the claim to verify it.

 Amanda Linette Meder